cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - These figures have a positive impact on their inner state.

 ### MANIFESTATIONS OF AN INTERNALIZED SECURE BASE

-**Internalized Secure Base and Its Manifestations**

-When a secure base has been internalized through the Interpersonal Process Formula (IPF) process, several indicators emerge in the patient's imagery:
+When a secure base has been internalized through the Internal Parent Figure (IPF) process, several indicators emerge in the patient's imagery:

 1. **Consistent and Stable Attachment-Promoting Qualities**:
    - Imagined parent figures respond to the patient in ways that reassure and understand their fears.